The story of Telling the Truth starts with the story of an amazing couple—Stuart and Jill Briscoe.

 During Stuart's time at Elmbrook, the church grew exponentially and became the largest church in Wisconsin.

 After 30 years, Stuart stepped down as senior pastor, and some expected the Briscoes to retire from ministry.
 What many didn't realize is that Stuart's “retirement” from Elmbrook Church simply allowed the Briscoes to return to their starting point and their passion: worldwide ministry and outreach.

-Stuart and Jill still travel throughout the world as ministers-at-large for Elmbrook Church into large cities, small towns, and rural back-country areas where they provide leadership training and support to local church pastors and lay leaders.
+Stuart and Jill have continued to travel throughout the world as ministers-at-large for Elmbrook Church into large cities, small towns, and rural back-country areas where they provide leadership training and support to local church pastors and lay leaders.
 They have traveled to 100 countries on every continent including Romania, China, India, Congo, New Zealand, Australia, England, Austria, Indonesia, Korea, Japan, Scotland, Germany, Ireland, Thailand, Canada and many others.
 Stuart and Jill have been asked why they don't slow down but instead keep going so much and so far.
 Stuart's reply?
-"Because we're invited."
+“Because we're invited.”

 From 2003 to 2021, their youngest son, Pete, joined Telling the Truth's teaching team.
 Pete was only seven years old when his family moved from the UK to Milwaukee, WI.
 He spent much of his young life in the bustling and growing church, but it wasn't until 1982, after a mission trip to the Philippines, that Pete realized God was calling him to be a pastor.
 After completing his seminary training at Trinity Evangelical Divinity School in 1991, he served for nearly 30 years as the senior pastor of Bent Tree Bible Fellowship, a multi-site church based in suburban Dallas, Texas.